 Spelling.
-Children will bring weekly spellings home to learn on a Thursday, to be tested the following Thursday.
+Children will bring weekly spellings home to learn on a Wednesday, to be tested the following Wednesday.
 In Class 2 we work through Phases 2 – 5 of Letters and Sounds, then move on to the ‘Next 200’ word list.
 These ‘Phases’ contain a mixture of decodable and tricky words.
 They are the most frequently used 100 words and need to be learnt as soon as possible!
 There is also a Year 1 ‘Common Exception Word’ list, and a Year 2 ‘Common Exception Word’ list.
 These are words that occur frequently, but whose grapheme-phoneme correspondences have not yet been taught.
 Again, these need to be learnt as quickly as possible, so children can confidently use them in their writing.
 We then move on to more formal spelling strategies, aiming to teach children the knowledge they need to accurately add prefixes and suffixes to a wide range of words.
 Accurate use of spellings and sensible spelling choices for unknown words are the ultimate goal of all the children’s work on their spellings.

 Key Instant Recall Facts(KIRFs)